BIOL 5710 Graduate Modules 2024/2025

 Description:

 One of the most creative thinkers in bioenergetics, Nick Lane, has put together a book examining why the exact role of the Krebs cycle, the perfect system we all memorized that is at the heart of metabolism, remains so elusive more than 80 years after its discovery.
-We learned that this cycle removes hydrogen atoms from carbon skeletons allowing mitochondrial metabolism to generate ATP by electron transport and proton movements.
-But is that why the Krebs cycle exists?
+Textbooks teach us that this cycle removes hydrogen from carbon skeletons and that these hydrogens allow mitochondrial metabolism to generate ATP by transporting electrons and protons.
+But is that the original role of the Krebs cycle?

-This module will essentially analyze Lane’s book, with discussions guided by myself and module members of the different chapters of the book.
+This module will analyze Lane’s book, Transformer, with discussions guided by myself and module members of the different chapters of the book.
 The book is available from Amazon in paperback for $25.

-I propose 4-5 meetings, on Tuesday afternoons in late October and November.
+I propose 4-5 meetings, on Tuesday afternoons in October and November, but am open to alternative afternoons

 Module No: